-The Department of Agriculture & Consumer Services (NCDA&CS) manages and coordinates animal protection activities during emergencies and disasters.
+The NCDA&CS manages and coordinates animal protection activities during emergencies and disasters.
 The State Agricultural Response Team (SART) is an interagency partnership established as part of the SERT under leadership from the NCDA&CS.
 SART and other partner agencies and organizations support NCDA&CS in this mission through agency-specific tasks, volunteer management, receiving and distributing of donations, and the coordination of volunteer response groups when planning for and responding to an emergency affecting livestock and companion animals.

 Responsibility for situation assessment and determination of resource needs lies primarily with county emergency management offices, county animal services, and local incident commanders.
-The State Emergency Response Team (SERT), the Federal Emergency Response Team (ERT), and the Joint Field Office (JFO) rely on local assessments of impact and needs.
+The State Emergency Response Team (SERT) and the Joint Field Office (JFO) rely on local assessments of impact and needs.

 When local capabilities are exceeded, requests for animal protection assistance and resources, such as food, medicine, shelter material, specialized personnel, and additional veterinary medical professionals, will be transmitted from the local emergency management office to the State EOC and communicated to the Agriculture Emergency Operations Center (Ag EOC).
-Should the need for Federal resources exist, the State EOC will coordinate requests for Federal assistance.
+Appropriate animal protection partners will be assigned to the local resource requests.
+Should the need for federal resources exist, the State EOC will coordinate requests for federal assistance.
 The coordination and tasking of these national level resources will be coordinated at the Ag EOC in conjunction with State EOC incident objectives.